ishyambaldha0203/CppTimer/README.md

 - **CMake is used as the build system.**
 - **C++17 is used for development.**

-## Brief of Project Components
+## Overview of Project Components
-- **Timer Class:** The Timer class is a versatile and easy-to-use utility for scheduling tasks to run after a delay or at regular intervals.
-It provides a simple interface for loading a configuration, starting the timer, and stopping it.
+- **Timer Class:** The Timer class is a key component of this project.
+It’s a versatile utility designed to schedule tasks to run after a specified delay or at regular intervals.
+It offers a simple interface for loading configurations, starting the timer, and stopping it.
+This class is perfect for any application that requires timed or repeated tasks.
-- **Program class:** Is being used to demo all the timer functionalities.
+- **Program Class:** The Program class serves as a demonstration of the Timer class functionalities.
+It provides practical examples of how to use the Timer class effectively in your code.
+By examining the Program class, you can gain insights into how to integrate and use the Timer class in your own projects.

 ## Directory Structure
 ```